Duration |

 After an exciting day of exploring, unwind in your cozy cabin aboard the ship.
 Let the soft sounds of the Nile lull you to sleep, recharging you for another fun filled adventure on your family holiday.

 After a hearty breakfast, you'll be energized and ready to explore the Red Sea coast.
-Taking a boat trip to discover hidden beaches or simply lounge on the sandy shore, Hurghada has it all.
+Taking a boat trip to discover hidden beaches or simply lounging on the sandy shore, Hurghada has it all.

 For an unforgettable family adventure, join the Bedouin Village Desert Safari!
 This exciting tour takes you off road into the stunning desert, where you’ll explore a traditional Bedouin village.
 Discover their fascinating culture, learn about their way of life, and create memories that will last a lifetime.
 Perfect for families and travelers looking for something unique!